Future-ready, mission-driven banking platform designed to support innovation without compromising values

 Temenos Wealth Front Office, which is deployed in the Netherlands, France, Germany, and Belgium, has resulted in efficiency improvements to portfolio management, client reporting, and digital front-end tooling.
 The bank has also leveraged the sustainability insights made available from the solution to improve the guidance given by its relationship managers and advisors to clients.

 Moreover, by using the same code base across its operations, the bank has been able to create multiple executions from a single development environment.
 It has been putting this capability to good use.
-Just recently, in Germany, the bank rolled out the Discretionary Portfolio Management (DPM) and has scheduled advisory services to go live in the near future.
+Just recently, in Germany, the bank rolled out the Discretionary Portfolio Management (DPM) and advisory services.

 Marnix Tummers, the bank’s IT Director of Wealth Management, explains that this single code base has also achieved efficiencies in other areas, such as lifecycle management, information security, and regulatory compliance.
 On the latter, he says: “Regulations and standards are forever evolving, within a jurisdiction and also between them.
 Temenos embeds these changes to its software, which empowers us to remain adaptable in fulfilling our compliance obligations in all our markets.”
 And on top of increased efficiency, scalability improves as well.